harshil-mistry/harshil-mistry/README.md

 - 🎮 Playing games and ignoring my pending assignments
 - 🎸 Strumming my guitar & learning to play phonks on guitar 💀
 - 🎵 Vibing to playlists (that I might've built with my own app 👀)
-- 🏃‍♂️ Walking around like I’m solving bugs in my head
 - 💡 Brainstorming project ideas I may or may not finish 😅